looeee/discoverthreejs-site/markdown/book/first-steps/built-in-geometries.md

 {{< figure src="first-steps/coordinate_system.svg" caption="The World Space Coordinate System" class="medium left" lightbox="true" >}}

 To build the train, we'll create several shapes and then transform (translate, rotate, and scale) them into position.
 Although we covered the technical details of 3D transformations a few chapters ago, putting the theory into practice takes some work.
 Translating and scaling objects usually works as you expect, as long as you keep the coordinate system firmly in mind.
-On the other hand, {{< link path="/book/first-steps/transformations/#our-final-transformation-rotation" title="working with rotations" >}} can be tricky.
+On the other hand, [working with rotations]({{< relref "/book/first-steps/transformations#our-final-transformation-rotation" >}} "working with rotations") can be tricky.
 Here, we'll take a few moments to examine the rotation operations we'll need to build the train.

-Look at the {{< link path="/book/first-steps/transformations/#coordinate-systems-world-space-and-local-space" title="world space coordinate system" >}} above.
+Look at the [world space coordinate system]({{< relref "/book/first-steps/transformations#coordinate-systems-world-space-and-local-space" >}} "world space coordinate system") above.
 The origin, $(0,0,0)$, is at the very center of your scene.
 Keep this diagram in mind while working with transformations throughout this chapter.
 Also, note how the colors in the diagram match the colors of the axes helper in the editor: RGB for XYZ.

 {{< clear >}}